-- 1.3.1 All of the Guidelines are based directly upon the 'vision' for Prescott.
-The following working assumptions form the basic urban design framework for the downtown and waterfront, into which the guidelines fit. - 1.3.2 When a project is being proposed for preservation, renovation, or new construction for the downtown, these assumptions should be considered:
+All of the Guidelines are based directly upon the 'vision' for Prescott that evolved through the study process.
+The following working assumptions form the basic urban design framework for the downtown and waterfront, into which the guidelines fit.
+When a project is being proposed for preservation, renovation, or new construction for the downtown, these assumptions should be considered: